asmodehn/filefinder2/README.rst

 It is worth noting that we achieve this without pkg_resources or pkgutil, minimizing the dependencies necessary for that feature.

+Credits to importlib2 (and CPython) for providing the foundations for this.

 Usage:
 ------
 ::